 There is no shame in embracing the chance to change something on your body that you feel insecure about.
 Plastic surgery is not just something that women do in dark rooms once they turn 40.
 However, people need to be smart.
 It is important to have all the information before going under the knife or the needle.
 It is also important to choose the right plastic surgeon.

 When asked about which facial procedures are the most popular, Dr. Gary Linkov says that Botox, fillers and chemical peels lead the pack in non-surgical facial rejuvenation services.
-As for surgical procedures, rhinoplasty, facelifts and blepharoplasty (eyelid surgery) are often requested, while lip lifts continue to gain popularity.
+As for surgical procedures, nose reshaping, facelifts and blepharoplasty (eyelid surgery) are often requested, while lip lifts continue to gain popularity.
 Regarding line and wrinkle prevention, Dr. Linkov notes that the only truly preventative strategy is Botox (wrinkle “gyms” are a no-go), and this explains why individuals in their 20s and early 30s are requesting it.

 Too Much of a Good Thing?